Devansh-Maurya/Better-Android-Dev/README.md

 * ### Activity Orientation facts and tips
   * Use `recreate()` inside the activity to reinstantiate the activity.
 You can do this when you know that a configuration change should take place.
 For example, let' say you enabled rotation programmatically for your activity at a later time.
 Then calling `recreate()` will bring the activity in it's proper orientation as per the device orientation.

+  * Use `configChanges` attribute in your activity manifest entry to avoid configuration change and an activity recreation when any of the things mentioned in the attribute value occur.
+[Handling configuration changes](https://developer.android.com/guide/topics/resources/runtime-changes#HandlingTheChange)